redis-developer/redis-movies-searcher/README.md

 In this workshop, you will learn how to design and develop an application that makes use of vector databases to handle semantic search.
 You will learn how to prepare the dataset for storage, how to process JSON documents and generate embeddings, how to index them into Redis, and how to implement searches and aggregations on top of it.
 You must be comfortable with [Java](https://www.java.com/en) and have a basic understanding of [Redis](https://redis.io/open-source).

-## Part 1: Getting the application ready
+## Part 1: Getting everything ready

+The goal of this section is to get the moving parts from this project ready to be used.
+You will take care of the steps necessary to get the application up and running.
+This means you will make sure the application dependencies are ready, build the code from scratch, and make sure the dataset the application will handle is in a good shape.

 ### Task 1: Installing dependencies